Extension Logo

 Armyworm outbreaks occur infrequently but can be very destructive when they do.

 The first instar larvae are phototrophic and may feed during the day or the night.
 The larvae’s chewing mouthparts skeletonize plant tissues on the tips of younger leaves or beneath leaf sheaths.
-When resting they shelter in leaf sheaths or in stubble.
+When resting, they shelter in leaf sheaths or in stubble.

 The late second instar and older larvae chew holes and notches through the leaf from the edge of the leaf blade toward the midrib and may feed anywhere on the plant.
 Older larvae avoid light, hiding during the day in stubble, under leaves or soil clumps near the base of the plant, or in the whorls of larger corn.
 Large larvae are often found on the ground and under lodged small grains and grasses.
 From dusk to dawn, and on dreary, cloudy days, the larvae will move higher on the plant to feed.
 Third to sixth-instar larvae curl into a C-shape when disturbed.

-Crops and forages are often damaged by larva moving from grasses within fields, field borders, and from adjacent crops.
+Crops and forages are often damaged by larvae moving from grasses within fields, field borders, and from adjacent crops.
 When hungry armyworms attack broadleaf crops, it is most often after grassy weeds or cover crops have been consumed or killed by herbicide.

 In Minnesota, most of the damaging late-instar larvae populations occur in mid-June to mid-July.
 It typically takes 30-40 days from moth flight and egg-laying to the beginning of the sixth and most destructive larval instar.